ajaz-rehman/ajaz-rehman/README.md

 * 🏗️ I'm the founder of [Clearalist](https://clearalist.com) and [AutomateMyApp](https://automatemyapp.com).
 * 🦀 I enjoy building SaaS services and working on greenfield projects.

-## About Me

-Software Engineer with over 5 years of experience building SaaS products and tackling greenfield projects.
-I'm passionate about solving complex problems with technology, from designing sleek front-end interfaces to architecting scalable back-end systems.

 ## Skills

 #### Languages